LUCA School of Arts, Campus C-Mine

 email: andrea.wilkinson@luca-arts.be

-Andrea is a post-doctoral researcher at the LUCA School of Arts and is a lecturer in the Masters of Design and Art Education programme and researcher in the Inter-Actions Research Group.
-She also lectures and researches at Thomas More University of Applied Sciences in the Postgraduate Space and Service Design programme.
-A designer, researcher and lecturer in design, her expertise domains are interaction design, visual language communication, service design and design education.
+Andrea is a senior lecturer and Coordinator of the Erasmus Mundus Joint Masters in Design and Health_Care, Response_Able Futures and researcher in the Inter-Actions Research Group.
+A designer, researcher and lecturer in design, she has expertise across interaction design, visual language communication, service design and design education.
 In her research, she mainly focuses on design equity and how empathy emerges within the designer through interaction and participation with ‘design-poor’ individuals (people with dementia, young people with autism, people with a disability, people on the fringes of society, etc).
-This relation-based design participation between designer and participant and necessary proxy participants informs design decisions (products, services, functionality) as well as the designer’s future creative practice.
+This relation-based design participation between designer and participant and necessary proxy participants informs design decisions (products, services, functionality) as well as a designer’s future creative practice.

 In 2016, together with Dr. Hendriks, she co-founded the Dementia Lab Conference.
 A native of the US, but based in Belgium since 2010, Andrea is active mainly in Belgium, but has also worked in New Zealand, Australia, the Netherlands, Germany, the UK, Portugal and India in workshops and educational exchanges.